 The DC wiring is usually routed into the loft under the tiles, with a protective lead sleeve over them to stop the tiles above damaging the wires over time.
-If you have a slate roof, we will drill a small hole in the slate which the cables are fed through and then is made waterproof with a lead soaker.
-These wires are then fed into your inverter
+If you have a slate roof, we send the cables into the roof using the flashing around a SolarFlash bracket – no slates are drilled, however, they are cut and dressed around the bracket.
+Similarly, if your roof has rosemary tiles, the cables are sent into the roof through a Solar Limpet bracket.

 While all this has been happening on your roof, the electrician will have been working hard to get the inverter connected to the rest of your property’s electricity supply.
 They will have mounted the inverter in a pre-agreed location and installed all the electrical safety equipment to make sure the system is safe.